taskflow/taskflow/README.md

 # Who is Using Cpp-Taskflow?

 Cpp-Taskflow is being used in both industry and academic projects to scale up existing workloads that incorporate complex task dependencies.
-A proprietary research case has shown over 10x improvements by switching to Cpp-Taskflow.
+A proprietary research case has shown over 10x improvement by switching to Cpp-Taskflow.

 - [OpenTimer][OpenTimer]: A High-performance Timing Analysis Tool for VLSI Systems.
 - [DtCraft][DtCraft]: A General-purpose Distributed Programming Systems.